mar7inb/threat-hunt0/README.md

 ## Flag 1 - Initial Powershell Execution

 **Objective:** Initial signs of PowerShell being used in a way that deviates from baseline usage.
-Look for PowerShell actions that started the chain.
+I searched for PowerShell actions that started the chain.

 ## Query: